ausaccessfed/dev-portal/docs/_edugain-integration/02-software-version.md

 Consult the software web site for detailed information on upgrading.
 Upgrading the Shibboleth SP software is generally straight forward as it packaged software on a number of Linux variants.

-When upgrading please ensure you upgrade your test version in the AAF test federation before moving to your production services.
+When upgrading please ensure you upgrade your test version in the **AAF Test Federation** before moving to your production services.
 Also consider your organisation change processes when upgrading software.
 {: .callout-info }

 <h3 class="text-warning">Keeping your OS and supporting software up to date</h3>

 You SAML Service provider software doesn’t run in isolation, there is the Operating System, Web Server, crypto software and many other dependent software components.
 Each of these is specific to your environments and each will have its own maintenance processes.
 You need to ensure that these supporting components are regularly patched and upgraded.
+{: .callout-info }